-I’d like to share this new work below from Irish writer Fearghal Duffy who has a deep interest in Irish myth and who was a ‘participant’ in my first 6-week ‘Haumea Ecoliteracy for Creatives and Art Educators’ pilot online course (I hesitate to call my cohort ‘students’ as they are remarkably talented).
+I’d like to share this new work below from Irish writer, medieval scholar Fearghal Duffy who has a deep interest in Irish myth and who was a participant in my first 6-week ‘Haumea Ecoliteracy for Creatives and Art Educators’ pilot online course.

 This new work from Fearghal came about as I invited my first cohort of participants to present a small work for our last online Zoom group meeting, to reflect on the ecoliteracy course material, and to celebrate the 50th anniversary of Earth Day, Haumea Day (Haumea is the name for the Earth Goddess of the Pacific that I use for my work, and our last meeting was on this special day).
 I gave little direction to what people could present but I was witness to an astonishing array of thoughtful, profound and moving work for these uncertain times.